 Prior to February 2021, all BRPs expired 5 years after the person arrived.

 In March 2021, the Home Office clarified that BRPs were issued for a shorter period of time although this does not affect the length of the time the family is able to stay in the UK.

 As of April 2021, all refugees arriving through Community Sponsorship are given 5 years leave to remain in the UK, after which they are able to apply for Indefinite Leave to Remain.

 “We were required by the EU to short date BRPs which do not incorporate the next generation of encryption technology to the 31 December 2024.

 This meant that some BRPs have been issued with a validity date shorter than that of the leave granted.
 The date restriction does not change any of the conditions or validity of the leave.
 We had intended to resume issuing BRPs for the full duration of the leave (or 10 years in the case of Indefinite Leave to Remain) once the existing EU restrictions fell away in January 2021.
 However, in line with our wider ambition to move away from BRPs to a purely digital status by 2024, we are maintaining the practice of short-dating BRPs.

-Everyone issued a BRP can use it to demonstrate their right to work to an employer and their right to rent to a landlord through our online checking services; simply go to https://www.gov.uk/prove-right-to-work or https://www.gov.uk/prove-right-to-rent"
+Everyone issued a BRP can use it to demonstrate their right to work to an employer and their right to rent to a landlord through our online checking services; simply go to gov.uk/prove-right-to-work or gov.uk/prove-right-to-rent“

-If a family is applying for Travel Documents, they will be asked to insert the expiration date of their BRP - these must be used from the card.
+If a family is applying for Travel Documents, they will be asked to insert the expiration date of their BRP – this must be the same date as on the card.